MarkDing/IoT-Developer-Boot-Camp-Wiki/Hardware/Schematic Design Guide.md

 ![](../images/HW-Schematic-Design/Proprietary-S1.png)
 In this page, you can find the brief introduction of the proprietary series 1 chips and the parameter list of each chips.
 Ignore the chips list, you can click the View Document in this page and acess the documents list pages directly:
 ![](../images/HW-Schematic-Design/Proprietary-Reference.png)
-For example, If you want to look for 434MHz +10dBm output power reference design, you can click item EFR32FG1 BRD4251B 2400/433 MHz 10dBm Radio Board Full Design Package and down load the reference design package to your local address.
+For example, If you want to look for 434MHz +10dBm output power reference design, you can click item EFR32FG1 BRD4251B 2400/433 MHz 10dBm Radio Board Full Design Package and download the reference design package to your local address.
 The schematic likes:[BRD4251B](https://www.silabs.com/documents/public/schematic-files/EFR32FG1-BRD4251B-B00-schematic.pdf)

 But keep in mind that this reference design can be applied to a cluster of chips that have difference packages and frequency band configurations.
 So you can just replace the chips to your interest chip with different package and frequency band.
 ## Hardware design considerations
 After you get the reference design, you may have the concern why the reference is designed like this.
-Therefor Silabs provides a lot of application notes or reference manue for customer reference.
-For basical hardware considerations, you can refer to the following application note for detail descriptions:[AN0002.1](https://www.silabs.com/documents/public/application-notes/an0002.1-efr32-efm32-series-1-hardware-design-considerations.pdf).
+Therefore Silabs provides a lot of application notes or reference manual for customer reference.
+For basical hardware considerations, Customer can refer to the following application note for detail descriptions:[AN0002.1](https://www.silabs.com/documents/public/application-notes/an0002.1-efr32-efm32-series-1-hardware-design-considerations.pdf).
 And there are several hardware considerations in different divisions as following:
 - Power supply configurations:
   - General requirements: VREGVDD = AVDD, must be the highest voltage on  EFR32; DVDD,IOVDD,RFVDD,PAVDD =< AVDD; DECOUPLE < DVDD
   - If internal DC-DC is not used, typically tie all the power pins to the main power supply.